djibe/Bootstrap-4-Advanced-Components/README.md

 <p>At first I will focus on bringing the material design components to Bootstrap 4, enhancing the wonderfull <a href="http://daemonite.github.io/material/" target="_blank">Daemonite material design for Bootstrap 4</a>.</p>
 <p>Later, I will provide both standard Bootstrap 4 and material Bootstrap 4 versions.</p>
-NB : WIP means work in progress ;-)
+NB.
+WIP means work in progress ;-)

 ## Bootstrap tricks